 Kassovitz on the murder of Makome M’Bowole.

-The main theme, and general plot, of the film is about the long-festering social and economic divisions affecting the city in the 1990s with police brutality through discrimination being a key factor; something that wasn’t unique to Paris and still isn’t.
+The main theme, and general plot, of the film, is about the long-festering social and economic divisions affecting the city in the 1990s with police brutality through discrimination being a key factor; something that wasn’t unique to Paris and still isn’t.
 This remains far from changed since 1995 and is only as relevant as ever in 2020 following several police brutality cases in America, most notably the murder of George Floyd in May and the subsequent riots, burning and looting across American cities.

 Watching these opening scenes of the film, of rioting and police violence, it feels like it could’ve been filmed yesterday.

-The film was such an honest and vidid depiction of banlieue life that France’s then-Prime Minister, Alain Juppé, organised a special screening of the film where cabinet members were required to attend.
+The film was such an honest and vivid depiction of banlieue life that France’s then-Prime Minister, Alain Juppé, organised a special screening of the film were cabinet members were required to attend.
 French President Jacques Chirac even sent Kassowitz a personal letter thanking him for his enlightening portrayal of a portion of French society which had traditionally been ignored.
 The film held a mirror to crushing inequalities in modern-day France.

 It also proved to be too true and controversial, hitting a raw nerve when police officers turned their backs on Kassowitz at the Cannes Film Festival, perceiving the film to be anti-police.
-Several riot’s also took place in Noisey-le-Grand shortly after La Haine’s opening with the media then making links between the film and continually growing social discontent in France with one newspaper titling its piece “Noisy-la-Haine”.
+Several riots also took place in Noisey-le-Grand shortly after La Haine’s opening with the media making links between the film and continually growing social discontent in France with one newspaper titling its piece “Noisy-la-Haine”.